0xLazAI/lazai-web-blogs/blogs/iDAO-intro.md

 **But more importantly:**
 iDAOs **put human intention at the center of AI**.
-They ensure AI doesn’t just serve the few — **it serves all of us.**
+They ensure AI doesn’t just serve the few — it serves all of us

-## The World We’re Building: AI That Aligns With Us

-We’ve lived through an era where:

-- AI was built behind closed doors
-- Trained on invisible data
-- Governed by incentives we didn’t understand

-We’ve seen the cost.

-Now we’re building something different:

 - Where **data is transparent, traceable, and community-owned**.
 - Where **contributors are stakeholders**, not invisible labor.